Advice — Curb your jargon: Ways to write about yourself that won’t drive employers away

 Saying you’re a team player, but also effective working alone can mean very little.

-Write more like you speak
+Write the way you speak

 Your writing should reflect who you are as a person.
 If you’re talking about the fact you conducted management of critical business flow analyses, then you’ll sound deathly dull.
 No-one wants to work with that person.